tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

 - **Use Semantic Versioning.**
   Unfortunately Hackage recommends the Package Versioning Policy.
   The PVP adds ambiguity by using two major version numbers.
-  It also encourages packages to stay on major version 0, which looks bad.
+  That encourages packages to stay on major version 0, which doesn't inspire confidence.
   Many other languages use Semantic Versioning.
   SemVer matches how developers generally think about version numbers.

 - **License your package.**
   Nobody can use a package without a license.
   The most popular license for Haskell is BSD 3-Clause, followed by MIT.
-  Whichever license you choose, include the license file in your package (like `LICENSE.markdown`).
+  Whichever license you choose, include the license file in your package.

 - **Write a README.**
   Most people will familiarize themselves with your package by reading your README.
   It should describe the problem that your package solves.
   Be sure to include at least one concrete example in it.
-  And make it look nice by using Markdown (like `README.markdown`).
+  GitHub will automatically format your `README.markdown`.

 - **Keep a change log.**
-  Most packages will use Git tags to mark releases.
-  However reading diffs is not an acceptable way for users to discover changes.
+  Most packages will use Git tags to mark releases, but reading diffs is not an acceptable way for users to discover changes.
   Put a human-readable summary of changes in the GitHub releases.
-  Link to that from a CHANGELOG file (like `CHANGELOG.markdown`).
+  Then link to that from your `CHANGELOG.markdown`.

 - **Write a `synopsis`.**
   This shows up when searching and viewing your package.